UK MOUNTAIN DAYS FOR UPPING THE FITTNES

 Amazingly climbing as a sport has been practiced in Britain for 200 years and as such many old climbing routes of yesteryear can be found in the hills and mountains.
 By todays standards they offer very little challenge technically - however they can be used undoubtedly as a tools for building mountain fitness and techniques.

 We are lacking "proper" mountains however.
 There really aren't many cliffs south of the Scottish highlands that you can't rappel to the ground in one rappel.
 And there even less that you can't simply just walk off once the summit is reached.
-So how does one actually train for the commitment and fitness required for rock climbing in the larger ranges of the world?
+So how do you actually train here for the commitment and fitness required for rock climbing in the larger ranges of the world?

 Scrambling in the UK hills is a good way to practice moving fast over steep exposed terrain and a great way to train the mountain legs in off season conditions.
 Generally they are soloed in approach shoes but climbing in stiff boots and gloves during the winter or shoulder seasons is good Alpine training.